achiusano/machine_learning/README.md

 # Machine-L

-This is my tracked progress of my Machine Learning projects.
+This is my tracked progress of Machine Learning projects.
 Most of these are from DataQuest.